G.o.d: Musical style and themes

 In contrast to their contemporaries such as Shinhwa, H.O.T. and Sechs Kies whose repertoire was largely either "feel-good" or hard rock or was choreography-based, g.o.d was focused on lyrical content, garnering them a wider demographic of fans.
-The trademark features of their repertoire are the "story telling" style and subject matter of their lyrics, which are typically written as narratives told from a first-person perspective instead of utilizing simplistic catchy hooks.
+The trademark features of their repertoire are the "story telling" style and subject matter of their lyrics, which are typically written as narratives told from a first-person perspective instead of utilizing repetitive and simplistic catchy hooks.
 MTV Asia describes their songs as "[leaning] towards the social commentary side, with heartfelt lyrics that make people cry until today."
 Their songs often reflected relatable themes such as love, loss and family or were based on their personal experiences: their debut single "To Mother" was partly based on leader Park Joon-hyung's childhood while "The Story of Five Men" (다섯 남자 이야기) described their frugal living conditions during their first year as struggling young singers.
 Other songs are more humorous and parodied the members themselves, such as the self-composed "Sky Blue Balloon" (하늘색 풍선), in which rapper Danny Ahn refers to himself by his nickname Skinny Pig.

 Critics and media have noted the group's unique blend of five distinctly different voices.
 Mnet's Legends 100 series noted that "[The] synergy created by these five people began a page of popular music history that has never been seen before."